 Have a question in mind?
 Here you'll find some of the common questions people ask, and more.

 Not necessarily.
 "Natural" or home remedies are not necessarily safer, effective or lower in allergens.
 In fact, many natural products undergo limited or no scientific testing compared to the extensive toxicological evaluations that companies like SC Johnson require for their product formulations.
-In contrast, SC Johnson products must meet or surpass all relevant regulatory requirements in the United States, Europe and any country where the product will be sold.

 This is a great question and you’ll sometimes hear about this debate as it relates to chemical laws and regulations.
 “Hazard” is a property of an ingredient.
 For example, the hazard from table salt is that it can contribute to high blood pressure.
 “Risk” is the LIKELIHOOD that the hazard will happen.
 Using the table salt example, the risk of high blood pressure is low if you don’t eat too much of it.
 So risk is about the degree of hazard with an ingredient AND the dose that a person receives – meaning the amount and the length of the exposure over time.
 Some people argue that ingredients with any hazard are harmful.
 But as with the table salt example, often hazards can be easily managed.